What is a Profit and Loss Statement? What of the firm financial data is in this report?

 - At year-end, how do I move the amount in 3500: Income and Expense Summary to 3400: Retained Earnings?

 - At this time, CosmoLex does not have the automatic functionality to move Net Income to Retained Earnings.
-Until the feature is added, we recommend:
+Until the feature is added, we recommend following:

 - Best Practice: This function is best done by your accountant after all adjusting entries have been made.
-Your accountant can make a journal entry dated 1st of the fiscal year and Debit 3500: Income and Expense Summary and 3400: Retained Earnings to make these changes (if its net profit, not net loss.
+Your accountant can make a journal entry dated 1st of the fiscal year and Debit 3500: Income and Expense Summary and Credit 3400: Retained Earnings to make these changes (if its net profit, not net loss.
 Debit/Credit gets reversed otherwise).

 Did you find it helpful?Send feedback